logo

 • The presidential election remains a toss-up, with neither candidate holding a lead outside the margin of sampling error in any Electoral College battleground.

-• In the race for the Senate, Democratic incumbents maintain leads in most states that we’re tracking, but Sherrod Brown of Ohio now trails Republican challenger Bernie Moreno.
-The cycle's most vulnerable Republican, Ted Cruz of Texas, has retaken the lead over his Democratic challenger.
+• Democratic incumbents maintain leads in most states that we’re tracking, but Sherrod Brown of Ohio continues to trail Republican challenger Bernie Moreno by a hair.

 Data Downloads